JonnyBanana/DUCKY_REAPER/README.md

 </BR>
 <H4>How it works?</H4>
 </BR>
-The script is a One-Liner and does nothing but call the html page with the exploit crashing the system ...
+The script is a One-Liner and  call an html page with a css webkit filter attack inside, this webpage crash the system ...
 </BR>

 <H3>V2</H3>